-Hualien was the first place that I was on my own and I was terrified.
+Hualien was the first place that I was on my own in Taiwan and I was terrified.
 I was on what I was hoping the right train.
 Then I got off in what I hoped was Hualien.
 Then I walked what I hoped was the right direction to get to my hostel.
 Then I stood outside my hostel and hoped someone would let me in.
 Then I checked in and hoped I would meet people.
 That was the only thing that didn’t happen.

 I spent my time there wandering around aimlessly and drinking coffee.
 I was avoiding eating because I couldn’t read anything and couldn’t tell what restaurants were even open.
 I was too cold and too unprepared.
 I was actually by myself the whole time and the only one in a six person dorm.
 But I still really liked Hualien.

 The streets felt festive for the New Year.
 The little pink cookie things I found were delicious.
 The girls that worked at my hostel were super friendly and helpful.
 I walked twenty minutes the wrong direction, but ended up at a little pavilion by a river instead.